 He said this aloud not for his own sake.
 For ours.

-And after his Resurrection and before his Ascension, he emphatically makes the point, “Love one another as I have loved you.”
+Jesus says, “Love one another as I have loved you.”
 And, he adds, “But you will receive power when the Holy Spirit comes on you, and you will be my witnesses in Jerusalem, in all Judea and Samaria, and to the ends of the earth.”
 Acts 1:8

 Love to the ends of earth.
 Love universally.
 Love from your womb to the world.

 Is there an evolutionary transition embedded in Jesus' message, do you suppose?
 What good is it to extend our love beyond our family and tribe?
 The answer is obvious these days.
 The survival of the planet depends upon it.
 (If it's not too late.)
+"We must learn to live together as brothers or perish together as fools," said Martin Luther King Jr.

 The human person is created for love – from the very womb.
 Fulfillment comes in loving.